 Something to remember is that value is a relative concept.
 It is hard to define value in absolute terms.
 The important thing to remember at this stage is that you are trying to create value for either a business or a person or both (in the case of a platform).

-3 Steps To Creating Better Business Models
+3 Steps To The Business Model

 Step 1.
 Define Your Idea and Market